SelfCareMap

 📖 6.
 End with a Transition Ritual

-Spas don’t just end with a massage—they guide you back to the world slowly.
-Do the same.
-Read a few pages of a physical book (no screens!), listen to a short meditation, or simply lie in silence, feeling the weight of your body sinking into the mattress.
+Spas don’t just end with a massage, they guide you back to the world slowly.
+Your routine should do the same.
+Instead of jumping straight from your routine into a deep sleep, create a bridge.
+Read a few pages of a physical book.
+Avoid e readers with blue light, as this can trick your brain into thinking it is still daytime.
+Alternatively, listen to a short guided meditation or simply lie in silence.

 ✨ Why This Works

-So tonight, light that candle, press play on the rain sounds, and give yourself the gift of a spa night—no appointment needed.
+So tonight, light that candle, press play on the rain sounds, and give yourself the gift of a spa night, no appointment needed.
 You’ve earned it.

 Ready for the real thing?
 Find a Relax venue near you →